WW Recipe of the Day: FWDGF Skinny Chocolate Mousse

 - Cover with plastic wrap and refrigerate several hours until firm.

-If you liked this Chocolate Mousse Recipe, Here are a Few More Weight Watchers Friendly Chocolate Dessert Recipes:
+If you like this Chocolate Mousse Recipe, Here are a Few More Weight Watchers Friendly Chocolate Dessert Recipes:

-Chocolate Pots de Creme – a super easy chocolate dessert
+- Chocolate Pots de Creme – a super easy chocolate dessert (Simple-Nourished-Living)